DarioLandwehr/DarioLandwehr.github.io/_pages/about.md

 Welcome
 ===============
 <p style='text-align: justify;'> I am Pre-Doc at the <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-international-economics-government-and-business/staff/dregb">Department of International Economics, Business and Government</a> at Copenhagen Business School (CBS).
-In my research, I am interested in applying computational methods to study and measure political phenomena broadly in the area of Comparative Politics. </p>
+In my research, I am broadly interested in applying computational methods to study political phenomena in the area of Comparative Politics and Political Communication. </p>

-<p style='text-align: justify;'> I use methods from Natural Language Processing to analyze unstructured text data e.g. from Social Media or parliamentary records.
-Substantialy my interest focuses on the behavior of political elites with a special focus on actors of the extreme right. </p>
+<p style='text-align: justify;'> I am especially interested in research relating to methods for repurposing large unstrctured (found) datasources to analyze political behavior.
+Currently, in my Pre-Doc, I am working in the DFG/ ANR funded <a href="https://www.janstuckatz.com/denazdb">DeNazDB Project</a>, where we construct a micro-level Database from historical denazification questionnaires collected after WWII, utilizing computer-vision.
+Furthermore I am woking with large text corpora from parliamentary records, using NLP methods, to analyze the behavior of political elites.
+Substantialy I have a special interest in analyzing the behavior of radical right actors. </p>

-<p style='text-align: justify;'> Before joining CBS I completed my undergraduate studies in Poitical Science at Leibniz University Hannover (Germany) and obtained a M.Sc. in Social data Sciecne from the University of Copenhagen (Denmark). </p>
+<p style='text-align: justify;'> Before joining CBS I obtained a Master of Science in Social data Sciecne from the University of Copenhagen (Denmark) and a Bachelor of Arts in Poitical Science from Leibniz University Hannover (Germany) and. </p>

-[link to image by SQUAREBRACKETS text and then in NORMALBRACKETS path in github like images slash image png]: #